andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 "honor my body and what it's capable of and what it was been capable of creating for my career and for my life."

-During the rehearsals and the performance Alyce felt a sense of **calm**, "I saw it as a moving meditation.
+Once we began rehearsals Alyce found a serenity in the nude section, "I saw it as a moving meditation.
 During that moment I felt so connected with the group even though we never really came in contact with each other.
 That just became a peaceful moment."
 Again, from her newsletter, "I gave myself permission to be